StevenJPx2/nugget/README.md

 })
 ```

 That's it!
-You can now use Nugget UI Module in your Nuxt app ✨
+You can now use Nugget Module in your Nuxt app ✨

 ## Development